GRIM test: Procedure

 The GRIM test is straightforward to perform.
 For each reported mean in a paper, the sample size (N) is found, and all fractions with denominator N are calculated.
 The mean is then checked against this list (being aware of the fact that values may be rounded inconsistently: depending on the context, a mean of 1.125 may be reported as 1.12 or 1.13).
 If the mean is not in this list, it is highlighted as mathematically impossible.

 Example

-Consider an experiment in which a fair dice is rolled 20 times.
+Consider an experiment in which a fair die is rolled 20 times.
 Each roll will produce one whole number between 1 and 6, and the hypothesized mean value is 3.5.
 The results of the rolls are then averaged together, and the mean is reported as 3.48.
 This is close to the expected value, and appears to support the hypothesis.
 However, a GRIM test reveals that the reported mean is mathematically impossible: the result of dividing any whole number by 20, written to 2 decimal places, must be of the form X.X0 or X.X5; it is impossible to divide any integer by 20 and produce a result with an "8" in the second decimal place.